dirkgroenen/SVGMagic/README.md

     secure: {false/true}, // Images are sent via https:// if set to true, default: false
     backgroundimage: {false/true}, // Check given div for backgroundimages, default: false
-    callback: {false/function} // Function to run after images are changed, default: false });
+    callback: {false/function} // Function to run after images are changed, default: false
+    dumpcache: {false/true} // Force to remove the cache and create a new .PNg, default: false });
 ```